NeuroML/Documentation/source/Userdocs/LEMSSimulation.md

 ## Quantities and paths

 Specifying the quantities to save/display in a LEMS Simulation file is an important and sometimes confusing process.
-There is a {ref}`dedicated page <userdocs:quantitiesandpaths>` on quantities and paths in LEMS and NeuroML2.
+There is a {ref}`dedicated page <userdocs:quantitiesandrecording>` on quantities and paths in LEMS and NeuroML2.

 ## What about SED-ML?